needle-mirror/com.unity.testtools.codecoverage/Documentation~/HowToInterpretResults.md

 # How to interpret the results

 This section assumes that you checked **HTML Report** in the [Code Coverage window](CodeCoverageWindow.md) or passed the `generateHtmlReport` option in `-coverageOptions` on the [command line](CoverageBatchmode.md).
 If you're running the tests in the Editor, a file viewer window opens up containing the coverage report once the test run has been finished.
 If you're running the tests from the command line, navigate to the `-coverageResultsPath` location with your file viewer.
 Open the `Report` folder then open `index.htm` in a web browser.
-This shows a summary of the coverage results from the tests.<br/>
+This shows a summary of the coverage results from the tests.<br>

 ![Code Coverage Report](images/report.png)

 ## Summary view

 The summary view is divided into several sections: Summary, Coverage History, Risk Hotspots and Coverage.

 ### Summary

 This section shows a brief summary of the coverage results including the number of assemblies, classes, files and lines that were processed.
 The most important value is the **Line Coverage** which shows the current coverage percentage of all coverable lines.
 Coverable lines only include the lines that can be executed and are colored either green or red in the [File(s)](#files) section depending on whether the line was covered or not.
 Uncoverable lines are the lines that cannot be executed and are not colored in the [File(s)](#files) section; these include lines containing:

 - Assemblies, Classes, Constructors, Methods and Structs that are marked to be [excluded from coverage](UsingCodeCoverage.md#excluding-code-from-code-coverage)
 - Directives
 - Attributes
 - Method signatures
 - Class definitions
 - Unassigned variable declarations
 - Constant variable declarations
 - else/case/default keywords
 - Lines from other classes, when multiple classes are included in the same file